 How will this affect my visit to a national park?

-How long does a government shutdown last?
+How long would a government shutdown last?

 The most recent government shutdown was also the longest: 35 days from December 2018 to January 2019.
 This followed a three-day shutdown in January 2018.
 An October 2013 shutdown lasted 16 days.
 A shutdown in November 1995 lasted five days, with another shutdown a month later lasting 21 days.